vtrifonov-esfiddle/Meditate/UserGuide.md

     - you can hide them per alert by selecting transparent color from the [Interval Alerts settings menu](#2-configuring-a-session)
 - time elapsed
 - current HR
+- current HRV Successive Difference
+  - difference between the current and previous beat-to-beat intervals measured in milliseconds
+  - shows only when HRV tracking is on
+  - **to get good HRV readings you need to minimise wrist movement**

 The meditation session finishes once you press the stop button.